-Winter League is open to all (age 4 to 19 on July 31, 2021) and does not require that the players participate in fall 2021 soccer.
+Winter League is open to all (age 4 to 19 on July 31, 2023) and does not require that the players participate in fall 2023 soccer.
 Games will be played on Saturdays at Conejo Creek Park.
-The season is usually about 8 weeks starting about February 1.
+The season is usually about 8 weeks starting in January.
 Costs are less than the fall and registration starts in November before the end of the fall season - Watch for it !!!
 Winter League is a great time for Volunteers to try refereeing or coaching.
 Winter League is meant to be a fun learning experience for players and volunteers.

-AYSO Extra and AYSO Rancho Conejo United Programs
+AYSO Extra (temporarily suspended for 2023) and AYSO Rancho Conejo United Programs